service-mesh-performance/service-mesh-performance/CONTRIBUTING.md

 *The Service Mesh Performance site is built using Jekyll - a simple static site generator!
 You can learn more about Jekyll and setting up your development environment in the [Jekyll Docs](https://jekyllrb.com/docs/).*
 * First [install Ruby](https://jekyllrb.com/docs/installation/), then install Jekyll and Bundler.

-**Please Note:** Windows users can run Jekyll by following the [Windows Installation Guide](https://jekyllrb.com/docs/installation/windows/), for Jekyll.
+**Note:** Windows users can run Jekyll by following the [Windows Installation Guide](https://jekyllrb.com/docs/installation/windows/), for Jekyll.
 This includes installing the Ruby Version Manager [RVM](https://rvm.io) - a command-line tool that allows you to easily install, manage, and work with multiple ruby environments on your local machine.
  Alternatively, if you are running Windows 10, you may install the Windows Subsystem for Linux:

 -  [WSL1](https://docs.microsoft.com/en-us/windows/wsl/install-win10)  for Windows build version 1607 or higher.